-New research suggests that in the United States, the average black family would need 228 years to build the wealth of a white family today.
+A 2016 study from the Institute for Policy Studies found that in the United States, the average black family would need 228 years to build the wealth of a white family today.
 For Latino families, it would take 84 years.
-Around the world, in the travel industry specifically, there is also a racial wealth gap: for example, in Thailand, two of tourism revenue ends up not in the hands of locals, but instead in the pockets of foreign-owned (and mostly white) tour operators, airlines, hotels, etc. This phenomenon is called “tourist leakage” and is common in many countries around the world.
+Around the world, in the travel industry specifically, there is also a racial wealth gap.
+In some countries reliant on tourism, money ends up in the pockets of foreign-owned (and mostly white) tour operators, airlines, hotels, etc. This phenomenon is called “tourism leakage.”

-Whenever possible, stay at black-owned hotels or hotels run by people of color in the United States.
+Whenever possible, stay at black-owned hotels or hotels run by people of color in the US.
 When traveling abroad, always stay at hotels and hostels run by locals to ensure your tourist money is actually benefiting the country you’re traveling to.

 2. Consider your implicit bias when hosting guests.

-A few months ago, the hashtag #AirbnbWhileBlack trended on twitter, exposing several instances of racism by black travelers using the site.
-Several black travelers shared disturbing experiences of dealing with white airbnb hosts: some hosts openly used racial epithets, some denied black travelers a room while later welcoming white travelers to visit.
+In 2016, the hashtag #AirbnbWhileBlack trended on Twitter and exposed several instances of racism experienced by black travelers using the site.
+Several black travelers shared disturbing experiences of dealing with white Airbnb hosts: Some hosts openly used racial epithets; some denied black travelers a room while later welcoming white travelers to visit.

-The controversy even sparked the creation of start-ups like Noirbnb, which cater to travelers of color who don’t want to have to deal with racial discrimination.
-Noirbnb offers “a welcoming & inclusive platform for people of the diaspora to travel & connect with each other on a local & global level.”
+The controversy sparked the creation of start-ups like Noirbnb, which caters to travelers of color who don’t want to have to deal with racial discrimination.
+Noirbnb offers a “global travel community that provides experiences and events with a focus on including and celebrating travelers of color.”

-Often times, these incidents have nothing to do with blatant racism and everything to do with implicit bias.
-Psychologists continue finding more and more proof that our brains have already been programmed to racially discriminate.
+Often, these incidents have nothing to do with blatant racism and everything to do with implicit bias.
+Psychologists have found that our brains have already been programmed to racially discriminate.
 This can cause even the most well-intentioned people to make racist choices, even though they’re not aware of it.

 There are plenty of examples of how white privilege affects our day-to-day interactions at home.
-If you need more convincing that white privilege still applies even if you’re a “broke white person,” here you go.
-If you need more proof that it still applies when you’re traveling abroad, here are more essays written by travelers of color describing how race negatively affected their travel experience (a quick google search will bring you plenty more).
+If you need more convincing that white privilege still applies even if you’re a “broke white person,” there are many essays on the topic to learn more.
+If you need more proof that it still applies when you’re traveling abroad, here are more essays written by travelers of color describing how race affected their travel experience (a quick google search will bring you plenty more).

 Even when done unintentionally, writing like this offends and disempowers people of color.
 Consider how your word choices could be interpreted by people of color, and reflect on the history that perhaps made you choose a certain word to describe a group of people.

 Issues like slavery, genocide, immigration, and others can greatly impact how much a country has thought about race.
-Not every country is going to approach the topic through the same context.
-Even racial labeling can vary greatly between countries: for example, in the United States, it’s generally now frowned upon to use the word “colored”, while in South Africa “coloured” has an entirely different meaning, racial classification, and history attached to it.
+Not every country is going to approach a topic through the same context.
+Even racial labeling can vary greatly between countries.
+For example, in the United States, it’s generally now frowned upon to use the word “colored” while in South Africa “coloured” has an entirely different meaning, racial classification, and history attached to it.

-The sad reality is that a white person advocating against racism will generally be taken far more seriously than a person of color advocating for themselves.
+The most important thing you can do as a traveler is to be a vocal advocate.
 If you hear something racially insensitive at a hostel bar, or on a tour group outing, call it out.
-Encourage others to go through the same process you’re going through as a racially conscious traveler: getting educated about racial issues, reflecting on your own unintentional biases and assumptions, and becoming more self-aware.
+Encourage others to go through the same process you’re going through as a racially conscious traveler.
+Get educated about racial issues, reflect on your own unintentional biases and assumptions, and become more self-aware.